 Best suited for?

 People on a budget or for those who are just not that fussed.
-Ideally used within cities and roads that aren’t too dark and dangerous.
+Ideally used within cities and on roads that aren’t too dark and dangerous.

 Choosing the best bike lights for you isn’t always that easy.
 Bicycle lights come in a lot of shapes, sizes, and strengths.
 Below, we’ll share a few tips on what to look for when choosing your new lights.